 - How do they speak to the whole school?
-(Avoid having a special voice for addressing younger children.) - What is the attention span of the youngest children?
+(Avoid having a special voice for addressing students.) - What is the attention span of the students?
 How is their interest and attention maintained beyond that? - How is the trap of talking only to the four-year-olds and losing Year 6 after three minutes avoided in practice? - What happens when it goes wrong and everyone's interest is lost?
-What strategies are there for rescuing that situation? - What is a good act of collective worship from the children's point of view? - What do they enjoy or recognise as the real thing?
+What strategies are there for rescuing that situation? - What is a good act of collective worship from the students' point of view? - What do they enjoy or recognise as the real thing?